 “There is no need for temples; no need for complicated philosophy.
 Our own brain, our own heart is our temple; the philosophy is kindness.”
 HH Tenzin Gyatso, the 14th Dalai Lama.

-Our mission statement: What Now? aims to educate readers about issues raised by the attestations of abuse in Rigpa through the dissemination of information and informed opinion.
-We also aim to hold Rigpa and Sogyal Lakar/Rinpoche to account, but in a way that honors the ‘good’ while exposing the ‘bad’.
+This blog was originally called What Now?
+It was set up by Tahlia Newland in July 2019 after eight students sent a letter to Sogyal Lakar/Rinpoche and the Rigpa sangha outlining his abusive behaviour.
+What Now aimed to educate readers about issues raised by the attestations of abuse in Rigpa through the dissemination of information and informed opinion.
+We also aimed to hold Rigpa and Sogyal Lakar/Rinpoche to account, but in a way that honored the ‘good’ while exposing the ‘bad’.

-The opinons expressed on this blog and in the comments do not necessarily reflect the opinions of those who set up or administer the blog, therefore liability for opinons expressed falls on the person who expressed their opinion.
+The opinons expressed on this blog and in the comments do not necessarily reflect the opinion of the blog owner.
+Tahlia Newland accepts no liability for the opinions expressed in the comments or articles.

 Commenting Guidelines & Moderation

 We do not hold comments for moderation before publication.
-However, this is a private blog, so the owners have a right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.
+However, the owner has a right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.